turingschool/front-end-curriculum/lessons/express-with-knex.md

 };
 ```

 Migrations are kind of like version control for databases.
 For every `up` there must be an equal and opposite `down` that will allow us to rollback those changes. `up` defines what should happen when we do the migration. `down` is the reverse.
 If we want to roll back to a previous version, then `down` undoes whatever `up` did.
+To see all the different options on building a table, review [the Knex docs.](http://knexjs.org/)

 I edited the migration to create an owners table and a secrets table.
 We create the relationship between the two in the secrets table by adding an owner_id field that references id key in the owner table.
 That means each secret belongs to one owner: